How to Write A Prospectus – 10 Key Steps When Preparing Investor Offering Document

-Here at Prospectus.com, we often compare the writing of a prospectus – or any document handed to investors, including a business plan – to a river.
-Your prospectus should continuously flow and hopefully at a smooth pace.
-Investors would not be bored or turned off by your writing, your structure and your style.
-When writing any corporate document that is to be given for investment consideration, put yourself in the shoes of the audience that will be considering the investment.
+Here at Prospectus.com, we often compare the writing of a prospectus – or any offering document handed to investors, including a business plan – to a river.
+Your prospectus should continuously flow, and hopefully at a smooth pace.
+Investors should not be bored or “turned off” by your writing, your structure and your style.
+When writing any corporate document that is to be given for investment consideration, you should put yourself in the shoes of the audience that will be considering the investment.
 Does your prospectus make sense?
 Is there an underlying message that compels a prospective investor to make an affirmative decision to invest in the company?
-Or, is the offering document taking one all over the place instead of flowing naturally?
-These questions – and if not adequately addressed – can literally sink your chances at raising money.
+Or, is the offering document taking the reader all over the place instead of flowing naturally?
+These questions, if not adequately addressed, can sink your chances of raising money.
 Our staff have been involved in literally thousands of prospectus and offering memorandum writing projects.
-We strive to grab the investor’s attention from the onset of the document.
-Our team will ensure that your prospectus offering is drafted with structure and style and in conformance with investment industry best practices.
+We strive to grab investors’ attention from the onset of the document.
+Our team will ensure that your prospectus offering document is drafted with structure and style and in conformance with investment industry best practices.

 The Ten Rules for Prospectus Writing

 1. Identify Your Investors

 While you may be asking why the investors come as number one, and what does that have to do with writing a prospectus, the answer is: everything.
 You are writing the prospectus for your specific audience.
 You must have them in mind when you begin the writing.
 If you’re product or service relates to baseball, you do not want to write the prospectus from the standpoint that your investors are interested in space technology.
 Your investors are interested in baseball and generally sports.
 Thus, before you begin to write you must identify your investor target market.